deathworlders/online/content/books/deathworlders/chapter-49-division.md

 Julian himself was… pacing.
 Trying to think and trying *not* to think at the same time, and failing at both.
 He was so distracted that he didn’t notice Hoeff shake hands with the inspector and head his way until the smaller man’s hand reached up and clapped Julian right on the shoulder.

-“Sit down a spell.”
-He suggested.
+“Sit down a spell,” He suggested.
 “Just think through all your training, don’t dwell.
 It helps.”

 Julian glanced at the bodies, acutely aware that he’d made one of them.
 “I don’t think I trained for this…”